 The unit was assigned to Sioux City, Iowa at an air base that had been used for B-17 and B-24 bomber training base during World War II.
 Among its most famous luminary was actor Jimmy Stewart.
 He completed his pilot training and went on to fly 20 combat missions during the final years of the war.
 Louis Zamperini also attended his initial aircrew training at the Sioux City Army Airbase.
 Zamperini was an Olympic athlete turned WWII bombardier who survived 47 days adrift after his B-24 Liberator crashed in the Pacific, only to become a Japanese POW.
 Zamperini's story was made famous in the book and movie entitled "Unbroken" by Laura Hillenbrand.

 Former 174th pilot, Lt.
-Col. Kelly F. Cook was shot down near Dong Hoa North Vietnam on November 10, 1967 and classified as mission in action until 1976.
+Col. Kelly F. Cook was shot down near Dong Hoa North Vietnam on November 10, 1967 and classified as missing in action until 1976.
 A veteran of World War II, Cook originally piloted the B-24 Liberator in the European theater.
 Cook attended pilot training at the Sioux City, Iowa Army Air Corps training base.
 After the war, Cook returned to Sioux City where he was a pilot with the fledgling 174th Fighter Squadron and was among the unit's first jet fighter pilots in the early 1950’s.
 In 1951 Cook and the rest of 174th pilots were part of a massive call up for federal service because of the Korean War.
 After the unit was released from federal service Cook chose to stay on active duty with the Air Force.
 Cook completed his undergraduate degree at Notre Dame and earned a master's degree in English at the University of North Carolina at Chapel Hill.

 Cook volunteered for service in Vietnam while he was working as an instructor at the newly organized U.S. Air Force Academy.
-In Vietnam Cook was the assistant director of operations for the 366th Tactical Fighter Wing.
+In Vietnam, Cook was the assistant director of operations for the 366th Tactical Fighter Wing.
 At the time he went missing, he was pursuing his doctorate degree through the University of Denver and still listed Sioux City, Iowa as his home of record.
 The pilot's name is engraved on a memorial marker on the grounds of the Air Force Academy in Colorado Springs, Colorado.
 Even though his remains were never repatriated he was declared killed in action in 1976.

 On December 2nd, 1946, the 174th was extended Federal recognition and equipped with P-51 Mustangs.
 Today, the 174th is still the flying squadron at the 185th Air Refueling Wing, formerly the 185th Fighter Wing.
 The squadron had flown single seat fighter aircraft since its inception, until the transition to KC-135 Air Refueling tankers in 2003.
 The original component of the unit included 9 rated officers, 7 non-rated officers, and 46 enlisted members for a total of 62 members.
 Today, the 185th consists of nearly 900 members that includes; traditional guardsman, full-time military, air technicians and state contract employees.